How to Keep Your Automotive Aftermarket Company Ahead of the Curve

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Patricia Bennett, the Founder and CEO of PC Bennett Solutions, shares insights into how automotive aftermarket companies can stay ahead of the industry’s changing trends.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Patricia Bennett, the Founder and CEO of PC Bennett Solutions, shares insights into how automotive aftermarket companies can stay ahead of the industry’s changing trends.

 The consensus of those that track the automotive aftermarket industry is that it’s growing “enormously” in the United States.
 And yet, in nearly every report tracking that growth, there are significant suggestions that current issues, trends, pandemics, and other factors (natural or artificial) could significantly disrupt this forecast at any minute.
 It is almost like the weather man that says we are looking for a bright sunny day today—unless it rains.